J-Ellette/GGAS/docs/build.md

 Add documentation in the Documentation panel

-6. Real-Time Carbon Operations Center and Theming
+6. Real-Time Carbon Operations Center and Theming Copilot (COMPLETE)

 Create: Light Theme, Dark Theme, and System Default (which will match the host computers theme)